shchodro/serverless-workshop/README.md

 20\.
 Click the "Actions" box and select "Enable CORS" in the dropdown.

 21\.
-Select Enable and Yes to replace the existing values
+Select Enable and Yes to replace the existing values.
+You should see all green checkmarks for the CORS options that were enabled, as shown below.
 ![talker resource](/Images/Typing-Step21.png)

 22\.
 Click the "Actions" box and select Deploy API